Webster Financial (WBS)

 5. Sales Growth

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Webster Financial’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 2.3% over the last two years was well below its five-year trend.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Webster Financial’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 3.8% over the last two years was well below its five-year trend.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Webster Financial reported year-on-year revenue growth of 13.1%, and its $732.6 million of revenue exceeded Wall Street’s estimates by 0.9%.
+This quarter, Webster Financial reported modest year-on-year revenue growth of 3.9% but beat Wall Street’s estimates by 2.3%.

 6. Efficiency Ratio

-Webster Financial’s efficiency ratio came in at 45.8% this quarter, beating analysts’ expectations by 189.1 basis points (100 basis points = 1 percentage point).
-This result was in line with the same quarter last year.
+In Q4, Webster Financial’s efficiency ratio was 47%, beating analysts’ expectations by 146 basis points (100 basis points = 1 percentage point).

 7. Earnings Per Share